russellgordon/ics3u-s1-2024-25/content/source-ics3u/shared/Concepts/Revisiting Interactive Apps.md

 As a convention, in a structure, we will always list *stored properties* first and then *computed properties*.

-Going forward, it is a good idea to *mark* which properties are stored properties and which properties are computed properties, using short comments.
+As a gentle reminder, it is a good idea to *mark* which properties are stored properties and which properties are computed properties, using short comments.

 Like this: